 Bills propsed in state legislatures relating to illegal immigration.

-Mirror proposals in the two chambers of the Florida Legislature would compel public employers, their contractors and subcontractors to use the Department of Homeland Security E-Verify system to verify employment eligibility of all new hires.
+Legislation introduced in the Florida Senate would compel public employers, their contractors and subcontractors to use the Department of Homeland Security E-Verify system to verify employment eligibility of all new hires.

 Republicans in the Kentucky Senate have introduced legislation that would prevent the establishment of sanctuary cities for illegal aliens and would prevent law enforcement agencies in Kentucky from enforcing any sanctuary policy.